Blue = Elaine Lewis

 MC: Hopefully this will be as easy and irresistible as possible for me!

 EL: Easy?
 Not a problem!
-After all, I am a professional.
+After all, I am a professional interviewer.
 Now let’s see….I should be able to come up with something….hmm…..a question…don’t tell me, don’t tell me…..
-The closing question is very important– your last chance to make a good impression.
+(Tell me!)
+The closing question is very important, it sets the tone for the entire interview!
 OK, I’ve got one!
 Ahem!
 Where do you stand on the coming war with Iran?
 Oh, wait, that question was for Hillary Clinton.
-How’s this: Who are you?
+How’s this: Who are you, really?

 SL: Mom, we covered that in the beginning, you’re reading your notes backwards!

-EL: I knew that!
+EL: I sort of knew that!
 And who are you?
+Wait a minute, let me check my notes.

 EL: And you’re related to me… how?

-EL: Yes, good idea.
-I’ll ask the last question some other time.
+EL: Good idea.
 So ladies and gentlemen, let’s hear it for our very own Miranda Castro!!!!!!

 Miranda Castro – Homeopathic Educator